Legal

 11. Limitation of Liability

-(d) SafePulse is not responsible for monitoring the ongoing functionality, readiness or operational status of any AED unit between scheduled maintenance visits, and the Client acknowledges that AED units are complex medical devices that may fail without warning despite proper maintenance and that such risk of failure lies entirely with the Client.
+(d) SafePulse is not responsible for monitoring the ongoing functionality, readiness or operational status of any AED unit between scheduled maintenance visits.

 12. Third Party Actions and External Events

-(a) SafePulse is not liable for any costs, damages, losses or expenses arising from misuse, theft, vandalism, tampering, damage or removal of Equipment by any third party, including members of the public, visitors, contractors, trespassers or any other persons not under SafePulse’s direct control
+(a) SafePulse is not liable for any costs, damages, losses or expenses arising from misuse, theft, vandalism, tampering, damage or removal of Equipment by any third party;

-(b) where Equipment is damaged, stolen, vandalised or tampered with, the Client remains liable for reasonable repair or replacement costs as set out in these Terms and Conditions, and SafePulse’s provision of assistance with police reports or GPS location information (where available) does not constitute any warranty or guarantee regarding recovery of stolen Equipment and
+(b) where Equipment is damaged, stolen, vandalised or tampered with, the Client remains liable for reasonable repair or replacement costs as set out in these Terms and Conditions;

-(c) SafePulse expressly disclaims liability for any consequences arising from the actions or omissions of third parties in relation to the Equipment, including but not limited to interference with equipment operation, unauthorised access, criminal activity or emergency misuse.
+(c) SafePulse expressly disclaims liability for any consequences arising from the actions or omissions of third parties in relation to the Equipment.

 13. Legal Compliance and Third Party Disputes

-(b) where any regulatory authority, government body or third party alleges that the Client has failed to comply with statutory obligations regarding AED installation, placement, maintenance or registration, such matter remains entirely between the Client and the relevant third party, and SafePulse shall have no liability or obligation to defend, indemnify or otherwise assist the Client in such proceedings
+(b) where any regulatory authority, government body or third party alleges that the Client has failed to comply with statutory obligations regarding AED installation, placement, maintenance or registration, such matter remains entirely between the Client and the relevant third party;

-(c) SafePulse provides no warranty, representation or guarantee that its services will ensure the Client’s ongoing compliance with any current or future statutory requirements, and changes to legislation, regulations or compliance standards that may affect the Client’s obligations are the Client’s sole responsibility to monitor and address
+(c) SafePulse provides no warranty, representation or guarantee that its services will ensure the Client’s ongoing compliance with any current or future statutory requirements;

-(g) the Client indemnifies and holds harmless SafePulse against any claims, actions, damages, costs or expenses including legal costs on a solicitor client basis arising from or relating to the Client’s breach of these Terms and Conditions, misuse of Equipment, failure to comply with statutory obligations, or any third party claims arising from the Client’s ownership, possession or use of Equipment and
+(g) the Client indemnifies and holds harmless SafePulse against any claims, actions, damages, costs or expenses arising from or relating to the Client’s breach of these Terms and Conditions, misuse of Equipment, or failure to comply with statutory obligations;

-(h) this limitation of liability clause applies to all claims howsoever arising, whether in contract, tort including negligence, equity, under statute or otherwise, and shall survive termination of these Terms and Conditions.
+(h) this limitation of liability clause applies to all claims howsoever arising and shall survive termination of these Terms and Conditions.

 14. Rescheduling and Cancellations